ZW-xjtlu/exomePeak2/README.md

 Peak Calling
 ============

-Users need to specify the bam file directories of IP and input samples separately using the arguments of `bam_ip` and `bam_input`; the biological replicates are represented by a character vector of the **BAM** file directories.
+For peak calling of *MeRIP-Seq* experiment, exomePeak2 demands the reads alignment results in **BAM** files.
+Users can specify the biological replicates of the IP and input samples by a character vector of the corresponding **BAM** directories at the arguments `bam_ip` and `bam_input` separately.

-Transcript annotation is provided using GFF files in this example.
-The transcript annotation can also come from the `TxDb` object. exomePeak2 will automatically download the TxDb if you fill the `genome` argument with the UCSC genome name.
+In the following example, the transcript annotation is provided using GFF files.
+Transcript annotation can also be provided by the `TxDb` object. exomePeak2 will automatically download the TxDb if the `genome` argument is filled with the corresponding UCSC genome name.

 The genome sequence is required to conduct GC content bias correction.
 If the `genome` argument is missing ( `= NULL` ), exomPeak2 will perform peak calling without correcting the GC content bias.